Tubes (peak)

 Tubes is the second-highest peak of the Mecsek mountain range in Hungary.
 Its elevation is 611 metres (2005 ft) above sea level.
 The peak's name probably derives from "tuba", a Hungarian word for wild dove.

 The peak is the site of a military radar station and a look-out tower.
 The 22 metre-high tower was completed in 2001 and provides a clear view in every direction.
-In 2005, the Hungarian government chose Tubes as the site for a 3D NATO military radar, however, due to civil resistance, the project was developed in Tolna county.
+In 2005, the Hungarian government chose Tubes as the site for a 3D NATO military radar, however, due to civil resistance, the project was deployed in Tolna county.